ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 ```
 On the above code we have our artickeMock keept in the browser memory the same as in initData.js for the time beeing - later we will fetch this data from our backend's database.

-The arrow function ***cost articles*** is getting action.type which will come from CONSTANTS (we will create them later) the same way as in Facebook's FLUX implementation.
+The arrow function ***const articles*** is getting action.type which will come from CONSTANTS (we will create them later) the same way as in Facebook's FLUX implementation.